 You may also wish to work with the most stable cryptocurrency available, as things such as Bitcoin have become investment vehicles just as much as online payment methods.
 However, you may not always have that option, so keeping a low amount of currency on hand might be safest.

 If you don't know what information is out in the world about you, how do you know where to start making changes to your online life?
-For this reason, we recommend that you do a few searches for your own name and information, and investigating what you find, at least for a few pages of results.
+For this reason, we recommend that you do a few searches for your own name and information, and investigate what you find, at least for a few pages of results.
 It will take you less than a minute to start, so do it now, even if you're afraid of what you might find (the results won't change because you don't look at them).

-If you are worried by the results, you might be able to take steps so that pages are removed and that the information on you is no longer available.
+If you are worried about the results, you might be able to take steps so that pages are removed and that the information on you is no longer available.
 If the information is posted against your will, depending on your location, you might be able to take more concrete steps to make sure it is no longer there or buried further than it was previously.

 While in some cases something might be released out of the goodness of someone's heart, far more often a tool or app coming from a company wants to do one of three things: